SherG/cool-iron/blog/optimize-images-cloudinary.md

 ## Optimizing Images: Choosing an Approach

-In addition to boosting your web page load times, optimizing your images can reduce your bandwidth costs.

 There are many ways to optimize online images.
 Some approaches require advanced coding or image knowledge.
 All strive to achieve a balance between maximum image quality and miminal file size.

 In this article, I'll be <a href="#start">sharing a technique</a> for optimizing your images that requires low effort, little technical knowledge, and typically results in high impact on load times.